linkerd/website/linkerd.io/content/blog/2023/0807-edge-release-roundup.md

 ---

 {{< fig
-  alt="7 August Linkerd Edge Release Roundup" src="/uploads/2023/06/roundup-clocks-rect.png" >}}
+  alt="August Linkerd Edge Release Roundup" src="/uploads/2023/06/roundup-clocks-rect.png" >}}

 Linkerd’s edge releases are a big part of our development process, and there